rust-lang/book/second-edition/src/ch13-01-closures.md

 <span class="caption">Listing 13-3: A closure definition with optional
 parameter and return value type annotations</span>

-The syntax of closures and functions looks more similar with type annotations.
+Closures look like functions when type annotations are included.
 Let's compare the different ways we can specify closures with the syntax for defining a function more directly.
-We've added some spaces here to line up the relevant parts:
+We've added some spaces here to line up the relevant
+parts:

 ```rust,ignore
 fn  add_one_v1   (x: i32) -> i32 { x + 1 }  // a function